 - Mt.
 Pelée, Martinique (1902); the real “killer” was the nuée ardente which destroyed the city of St. Pierre and killed all but 2 of its 30,000 residents.

 - Mount Vesuvius, which destroyed Pompeii and Herculaneum in 79 AD is a composite volcano

 - Other composite volcanoes include Mt.
-Baker (WA), Mt.
-Rainier (WA), Mt.
-Fuji (Japan) , Mt.
-Kilimanjaro (Africa).
+Fuji (Japan), Mount Nyiragongo (Congo), and Mt.
+Kilimanjaro (Tanzania).

-- In 2011, Grímsvötn, Iceland, erupted, disrupting air travel between North America and Europe.
+- In 2011, Grímsvötn, Iceland, erupted, disrupting air travel between North America and Europe for several weeks.

 When an extremely violent explosive eruption literally blows a mountain apart leaving a huge depression in the centre, a caldera (Spanish for “kettle”) is formed.
 Often this becomes a lake, sometimes with another volcanic cone developing in the centre.
 These massive eruptions are sometimes referred by a new term, supervolcano (a popular term, not normally used by scientists yet, as it is not clearly defined).

 For example, when Krakatoa, Indonesia erupted (1883), 75 cubic kilometres of rock disappeared into the atmosphere, leaving a caldera 6 km across.
 The resultant tidal waves killed 36,000 in Sumatra and Java.